History of Dedham, Massachusetts, 1800–1899: 1820 duel

 Sir--from the many insults received, and attempts made on my life by you, I cannot rest easy until I get satisfaction: and as I am about to leave Dedham, it does hurt my feelings (though mean indeed) to fight with a barber.
-So I shall expect to meet you in half and hour from this time, at the back of Mr. C's shop."
+So I shall expect to meet you in half an hour from this time, at the back of Mr. C's shop."